BKDaugherty/tactics-exploration/devlog.md

 ## The TODO List

 ### Projectier Things
+- [ ] Store the set of players somewhere

 - [ ] Handle Gamepad Inputs
   - [ ] Create some form of screen for joining game etc